Kaashmora: Release

 Kaashmora was released worldwide on 28 October 2016 with Sri Thenandal Films buying the distribution rights.
 The satellite rights were sold to Jaya TV, where it premiered on 14 April 2017.
 Digital rights of the film were bought by Amazon Prime Video.

 Reception

 M. Suganth of The Times of India wrote, "The film contains the usual horror comedy tropes, but presents them all in a slightly different way, and at a grander scale, which makes it feel different, even though it is essentially an old wine in a new, big-budget bottle".
 The Hindu wrote, "All in all, it is a good effort and should appeal to dark fantasy lovers".

 Box office

-The film collected ₹8 crore in Tamil Nadu in first day.The film collected more than ₹26 crore worldwide in two days.
-The film collected ₹12.50 crore in Tamil Nadu and approximately ₹11.10 crore in Andhra Pradesh, Telangana, Karnataka and Kerala in first weekend.
-The film collected ₹8 crore in overseas, ₹3 crore in United States, ₹12 lakh in Canada, ₹14 lakh in UK, ₹86 lakh in UAE, ₹9 lakh in France, ₹64 lakh in Malaysia, ₹34 lakh in Australia, ₹2 lakh in New Zealand, international collection of ₹2.25 crore and ₹31.60 crore worldwide.
+The film collected ₹8 crore in Tamil Nadu on the first day.
+The film collected more than ₹26 crore worldwide in two days.

+Accolades

+The film won two Tamil Nadu State Film Awards: Best Comedy Actress (Madhumita) and Best Stunt Coordinator (Anbariv), sharing the latter award with 24.